brendacs/colludia-gatsby/src/content/review/2020-08-10-for-the-people-demo-review.markdown

 pageType:     post
 game:         forthepeople
 slug:         /for-the-people-demo-review/
-tab-title:    "For The People Goes Beyond Genre"
+tabTitle:     "For The People Goes Beyond Genre"
 title:        "<em class='game-title'>For The People</em> Goes Beyond Genre"
-type:         [demo, review]
+postType:     [demo, review]
 desc:         "For The People demo review: With art styles reminiscent of Communist propaganda, fanfare music, and downtrodden faces of the general public, this game is as concerned with politics as it is with the story of a young man given immense power."
 tagline:      "\"With art styles reminiscent of Communist propaganda, fanfare music, and downtrodden faces of the general public, this game is as concerned with politics as it is with the story of a young man given immense power.\""
 date:         2020-08-10
-release-date: 2020-08-13
+releaseDate:  2020-08-13
 image:        ForThePeople.jpg
 video:        https://www.youtube.com/embed/76sqB96yRVQ
 author:       Josh Roque
-author-url:   josh
+authorUrl:    josh
 categories:   ["visual novel", strategy, management, demo, review, story]
 tags:         ["Bregz Studio", 101XP, "For the People", "resource management"]
 ---